Social factors in health and social care encompass a range of elements that influence the wellbeing of individuals and communities.

 Ethnic and cultural backgrounds can influence health behaviours, attitudes towards healthcare, and accessibility of health services.

-Cultural competence in health and social care services is vital to understand these diverse needs and provide appropriate care.
+Cultural competence in health and social care services is really important to understand these diverse needs and provide appropriate care.

 Language barriers, mistrust in the system, or cultural stigmas attached to certain health conditions can also hinder access to timely and adequate healthcare.